Pelvic Floor Release

-I could call this the side-lying Leg-hanging release to remind you that I don't mean just laying on the one's side with the top leg forward.
-There is more to it, so read the instructions below C. A. R. E. F. U. L. L. Y. to get the benefit.
+I could call this the side-lying Leg-hanging release to remind you that it's not just laying on a side with the top leg forward.

-I could call this the pelvic floor release, and often I do.
-There are more muscles releasing and so, relaxing, than the pelvic floor group, though.
+I could call this the pelvic floor release.
+There are more muscles helped than the pelvic floor group, though.

 What is the Pelvic Floor?

-Within the bony pelvis is a supportive "floor" of muscles, much like the respiratory diaphragm, that lifts the womb and other abdominal organs .
-There are two openings (holes) in the pelvic floor, one for the anus and one for the urethra and vagina.
-The baby comes through this opening during childbirth.
+Within the bony pelvis is a supportive "floor" of muscles, much like the respiratory diaphragm.
+Resting, the "floor" is lifted, supporting the womb and other abdominal organs.
+Two openings (holes) in the pelvic floor allow the anus, the urethra and vagina to fit through it.
+The baby also comes through the pelvic floor during childbirth.

 What's the problem?

-If one side of the opening is tighter than the other, or higher than the other, the baby can be tipped and/or rotated into an unfavorable position.
-The asymetrical tension can pull the pelvis out of balance.
+If one side of the opening is tighter than the other, or higher than the other, the asymetrical tension can pull the pelvis out of balance.
+The baby can be tipped and/or rotated into an unfavorable position.

-Common habits of modern life can make the pelvic floor tight or twisted, simple things like driving a car or crossing our legs.
-Sports accidents or falls on either the head or the bum are suspect, too.
+Common habits of modern life can make the pelvic floor tight on one side or even twisted.
+Simple things like driving a car or crossing our legs, sports accidents or falls on either the head or the bum might effect the pelvic floor.

 What's the solution?